AOSC-Dev/aoscc/2016/README.md

 - Mingcong Bai: hands-on with packaging for AOSC OS.
 - Zixing Liu: introduction and hands-on to contributing localization to free and open source software projects.
-- Junde Yhi: T.B.D.
+- Junde Yhi: AST's Startup Toolkit development meet-up (developers and hobbists welcome).
-- Icenowy Zheng: T.B.D.
+- Icenowy Zheng: Ways to Kernel patch submission (short).

 Winners of wallpaper and codename contests will be awarded with both a Raspberry Pi 3 and a copy of CodeWeavers' CrossOver.